gouz7514/hotdog-log/src/content/posts/en/what-is-ping-request.md

 date: '2024-02-25 22:00:00'
 ---

-Recently, while working on an internal company project, I encountered and utilized a method called `sendBeacon`.
+Recently, while working on a company project, I encountered and utilized a method called `sendBeacon`.
 Through this process, I was able to improve our business logic, and I'd like to share that journey in this post.

 > #### TL;DR